PICTURES: Hollyoaks favourites star at World Down Syndrome Day event

 She said: “We have already had people trying to book stalls for next year.

 “The first one we did was at Snuffy’s in Great Harwood and there were just six stalls.
-It’s just exploded since then at got bigger each year.”
+It’s just exploded since then and got bigger each year.”